Worth quoting

 Author: Michael Banks

-I'm a freelance writer and editor currently at work on completing the first draft of my first novel.
+I'm a freelance writer and editor and novelist who released my debut novel "Bend In The River" in September 2025.
 I'm also an award-winning journalist with over 30 years spent at newspapers in Kentucky, North Carolina and Mississippi.

 Leave a comment